 1. Strong Document and Asset Management

 A robust document and digital asset management system is key.
-This means that features like customizable folders and access verification are included, along with the abilities to store any type of content and other digital assets used for internal and external purposes.
+This means that features like customizable folders and access verification are included, along with the ability to store any type of content and other digital assets used for internal and external purposes.

 2. Collaboration Security

-Collaboration is key to any business applications, and that’s especially true for content-centric applications.
+Collaboration is key to any business application, and that’s especially true for content-centric applications.
 More and more employees work remotely, and all must have access to an ECM’s data, assets, and documents.
 Collaboration also permits workers to open up and work on the same document together and easily view versions, updates, and edits to a document.
 While such collaboration might already be possible on current systems, ECM platforms can add document security measures like access verification and permissions to ensure secure collaboration with only trusted collaborators.

 3. Regulatory Compliance